By Joseph P BrutonOctober 8, 2019

 Historically, funding for the RAMS Program has been $2 million annually Corps-wide, and has primarily been utilized in the western United States.
 The Sacramento District is currently involved with work and planning at seven mines, including the Mount Diablo Mercury mine in California, and is working collaboratively with the Albuquerque District (the RAMS Program lead district) at the Brooklyn Mine (precious metals mine) in Colorado.
 Other districts currently managing and executing RAMS projects include Los Angeles and Alaska.

 With many of the Corps' most visible missions centered on flood risk management, it might seem unusual to hear the Corps of Engineers is involved in restoring abandoned mines.
-However, one of the Corps' main edicts incudes reducing risks from disasters.
+However, one of the Corps' main edicts includes reducing risks from disasters.

 "Abandoned mine sites present some of the most challenging environmental problems today," said Linda Dreeland, RAMS Program Manager for the Corps.
 "By providing technical, planning, and design assistance to federal and non-federal partners, the RAMS Program is an excellent supplement to the limited funding that many agencies face when attempting to address their abandoned mine sites."